ermanergoz/USurf-file-manager/README.md

 • Add support to copy–paste multiple files to multiple places multiple times. - [x]

-• Access to root files if the device is rooted.
+• Access to root files if the device is rooted. - [x]

 • Integrated zip/unzip files / folder feature. - [x]